By Aaron Smith, MD

 Peer Reviewed

 Some have said that physical examination is a dying art and the nondilated funduscopic exam may be one of the best examples of this.
-With …
+With the …

 By Neelesh Rastogi